jakethorn/ShadingLanguageX/docs/LanguageSpecification.md

 # mxslc

 mxslc is the open-source compiler for ShadingLanguageX.
-It can downloaded from the github repository [releases](https://github.com/jakethorn/ShadingLanguageX/releases) section.
+It can be downloaded from the GitHub repository [releases](https://github.com/jakethorn/ShadingLanguageX/releases) section.
 It can be run either using the compiled executable or with the Python API.

 ## Executable